wqiiqw/hci_uart_iso_timesync/README.md

 ```

 To use UART 1 via pin headers, the virtual UARTs of the J-Link probe need to be disabled, e.g. with the JLink Configuration Tool.
+As you might want to change the VDDM voltage, see next section, you can also use the Board Configurator GUI to disable VCOM1 and set VDDM.

+### nRF54L15 Power Supply
+Warning: On the nRF45L15 DK, the VDDM for the nRF54L15 is set to 1.8V by default!

+Options to use it with 3.3V Bluetooth Host:
+- Use the Board Configurator GUI, which is part of nRF Connect for Desktop, to change the VDDM to 3.3V
+- remove the jumper from VDDM Current Measurement connector (P6) and connect 3.3V to VDDM (middle pin).

 ### Pinout